carmen-ruby/carmen/README.md

 * Complete countries & regions data from the iso-codes Debian package
 * A sane approach to internationalization

-## Ruby on Rails

-If you are using Carmen with Rails, you should check out the [carmen-rails](http://github.com/jim/carmen-rails) library.

 # How to Use Carmen

 Carmen is designed to make it easy to access Country and region data.